true-while/AI-102-Design-Implement-AI-Solution/Module-Three/L01_T03-Working-with-intents.md

            }
    ```

 1. The code creates an asynchronous method called AddIntents.
-The method requires a LUIS client and the application info (ID and name).
+The method requires a LU client and the application info (ID and name).
-1. A generic list is created that holds four intents that will be added to the LUIS app.
+1. A generic list is created that holds four intents that will be added to the LU app.
-1. Using a foreach loop, the code iterates over the list, takes each string value, and then calls the AddIntentAsync() method from the LUIS authoring API.
+1. Using a foreach loop, the code iterates over the list, takes each string value, and then calls the AddIntentAsync() method from the LU authoring API.
 1. You will also need to call this method from within Main() so add this line of code just before the closing brace of Main().

    ```csharp